shrishashegde/Cosmetics-Recommendation/README.md

 - Missing values can be filled with the assumptions from the observations but then there a chance of loosing integrity of the data, because the values are filled from assumptions not observations.
 - Can be filled with null values.
 5. Validate the cleaned dataset: before using the cleaned data validate it if it make sense then proceed with the cleaned csv file.

+## Content based filtering
+After the ingredients are extracted and processed they are passed into the recommender system with the user’s skin type.
+In this cosine similarity is applied to measure the ingredient similarity between products.
+Basically this is applied to produce k recommendations for n different product categories to rank cosmetics that have similar properties i.e similar ingredient list with the original product.
+All cosmetic items are bought into two-dimensional coordinates.
+These values are arranged in ascending order from most to least similar products.
+This process is repeated by passing different product categories to filter data.
+Splitting the data set into different types allows the system to recommend products across multiple categories.

+# Conclusion